operator-framework/operator-sdk/doc/ansible/user-guide.md

     use the `ANSIBLE_COLLECTIONS_PATH` environment variable or the `ansible-collections-path` flag
 * **playbook**: This is the playbook name that you have added to the container.
 This playbook is expected to be simply a way to call roles.
 This field is mutually exclusive with the "role" field.
-Also, when it is running locally it looking for the playbook in the current project directory in the local machine.
+When running locally, the playbook is expected to be in the current project directory.
 * **vars**: This is an arbitrary map of key-value pairs.
 The contents will be passed as `extra_vars` to the playbook or role specified for this watch.
 * **reconcilePeriod** (optional): The reconciliation interval, how often the